 Douglass was born Frederick Augustus Washington Bailey in Tuckahoe District, Talbot County, on the Eastern Shore of Maryland, February 1817.
 Although a slave, he escaped north and became an abolitionist and champion of universal suffrage.

 c.
 8,000 B.C Ice Age animals, including the Mammoths, became extinct.
+Archaic people used rivers and Chesapeake Bay for transportation and food.

 c.
 3,750 B.C.
 Deer and turkey became an important food sources.